The Landscape of User-centered Misinformation Interventions -- A Systematic Literature Review: Introduction

-We provide a taxonomy that classifies and aggregates interventions regarding multiple relevant dimensions, such as time of intervention, addressed platform, and the thorough differentiation between intervention categories (e.g., correction, binary labeling, transparent indicators) to help identify promising research directions and encourage cross-disciplinary transferability.
-Researchers are faced with a very diverse research landscape on user-centered countermeasures which is spread across multiple disciplines, such as computer science, human-computer interaction, information systems, psychology, communication sciences, journalism, or even medical research.
+We provide a taxonomy that classifies and aggregates interventions regarding multiple relevant dimensions, such as time of intervention, addressed platform, and the thorough differentiation between intervention categories (e.g., correction, (binary) labeling, transparent indicators) to help identify promising research directions and encourage cross-disciplinary transferability.
+Researchers are faced with a very diverse research landscape on user-centered countermeasures, which is spread across multiple disciplines, such as computer science, human-computer interaction, information systems, psychology, communication sciences, journalism, and even medical research.
 Hence, we address the challenge of gaining an overview and help build on existing research while considering and learning from current insights of different relevant disciplines as well as research on different social media platforms.
 Thereby, we seek to facilitate informed decision-making of researchers and practitioners when analyzing, designing, and evaluating (novel) digital countermeasures to combat misinformation.
-We are especially interested in approaches using non-binary interventions, meaning interventions that communicate to users how an algorithm arrives at its results (i.e., white box algorithms) instead of giving a binary answer (i.e., misleading, not misleading).
-There is evidence that a more user-centered approach, transparently assisting users in their own assessment of misinformation, is more promising than a binary approach that provides social media posts with a label stating `This is/isn't misinformation' \citep{kirchner_countering_2020}.
-Hence, within this systematization of knowledge, we place an additional emphasis on transparent approaches.
+We are especially interested in approaches communicating to users how an algorithm arrives at its results (e.g., white box algorithms) instead of giving a top-down answer (e.g., misleading, not misleading) without explanation.
+In our paper, we understand a `transparent' intervention as an intervention that allows for informed decisions and the ability to comprehend why the content potentially contains misinformation, for example, via explanations of varying degrees, and can, thus, be considered as more user-centered than top-down interventions.
+There is evidence that transparently assisting users in their own assessment of misinformation is more promising than a top-down approach that provides social media posts solely with a label stating `This is/isn't misinformation' without cues to help comprehend the decision \citep{kirchner_countering_2020} or simply removes misinformation \citep{atreja_remove_2023}.
+Research indicated that giving explanations or comprehensible cues can be significant to establish trust in the intervention \citep{kirchner_countering_2020}, and counteract feelings of reactance or related backfire effects \citep{nyhan_when_2010} that are controversially discussed in research \citep{wood_elusive_2019}.